 The Company reports to Shareholders twice a year.
 The Company dispatches the notice of its Annual General Meeting, together with a description of the items of special business, at least 21 clear days before the meeting.
 Each substantially separate issue is the subject of a separate resolution and all Shareholders have the opportunity to put questions to the Board at the Annual General Meeting.

 The Chair(s) of the Audit and Remuneration Committees normally attend the Annual General Meeting and will answer questions which may be relevant to their work.
-However, due to the ongoing COVID-19 pandemic, the Committee Chairs will not be in attendance at this year's Annual General Meeting.
 The Chairman advises the meeting of the details of proxy votes cast on each of the individual resolutions after they have been voted on in the meeting.
-The Chairman and the Non-Executive Directors intend to maintain a good and continuing understanding of the objectives and views of the Shareholders.
+The Chairman and the Non- Executive Directors intend to maintain a good and continuing understanding of the objectives and views of the Shareholders.